keboola/developers-docs/integrate/docker-runner/processors.md

 }
 {% endhighlight %}

-The important parts are `id` which is required for configuration and `documentationUrl` which describes additional parameters of the processor.
+The important parts are `id`, which is required for configuration, and `documentationUrl`, which describes additional parameters of the processor.

 ### Configuring parameters
-A processor may allow (or require) parameters, these are entered in the `parameters` section.
-The below configuration sets value for two parameters --- `delimiter` and `enclosure`:
+A processor may allow (or require) parameters.
+These are entered in the `parameters` section.
+The below configuration sets the value for two parameters --- `delimiter` and `enclosure`:

 {% highlight json %}
 {